yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/overview.md

 Throughout the following five chapters, you'll gain practical experience in these areas:

 * [Chapter 1: Debuting with PostgreSQL](../chapter1-debuting-with-postgres) - Deploy the first version of the YugaPlus movie recommendation service on PostgreSQL.
-You'll also understand how YugaPlus utilizes the PostgreSQL pgvector extension to provide movie recommendations.
+You'll also understand how YugaPlus utilizes the PostgreSQL pgvector extension and the full-text search capabilities to provide movie recommendations.

 * [Chapter 2: Scaling with YugabyteDB](../chapter2-scaling-with-yugabytedb) - Learn how YugabyteDB distributes data and workloads while migrating YugaPlus to a multi-node YugabyteDB cluster.
 Additionally, you'll witness YugabyteDB's PostgreSQL compatibility in action as the application is migrated without any code changes.